-The health benefits of canola oil include its ability to improve heart health, lower cholesterol, protect the skin, strengthen cell membranes, boost energy levels, reduces the risk of cancer, keeps the brain functioning at a high level, and prevents diabetes.
+The health benefits of canola oil include its ability to improve heart health, lower cholesterol, protect the skin, strengthen cell membranes, boost energy levels, reduce the risk of cancer, keep the brain functioning at a high level, and prevent diabetes.

 Although it is frequently thought of as a Canadian crop, the United States has also become a huge producer and consumer of the crop.
 The annual production of rapeseed oil/canola oil from around the world is approximately 58 million tons.
 With the exception of sunflower and safflower oil, canola oil has the highest content of monounsaturated fats among vegetable oils.

-There is a wide variety of uses for canola oil, just like with soybean oil.
+There are many uses for canola oil, just like with soybean oil.
 It is a functional fuel that is a good replacement for non-renewable resources, such as the petroleum oils used in lipsticks, candles, biofuels, lubricants, and inks.
 However, as a vegetable oil for cooking, canola oil can provide users with many health benefits that other oils simply cannot provide.
 Some of these valuable health benefits are explained below.

 Health Benefits of Canola Oil